 -Citations include the location of the information that you used in your research.
 They are essential because they can lead an independent researcher to find the same information you did.
 Citations give credibility to your work and show that you didn’t take a creative license and write a great fiction story.

--If the report will be published, all of the DNA matches included must give permission for their match names to be used, or the names must be privatized.
+-If the report will be published, all of the DNA matches included must give permission for their names or DNA match pseudonyms to be used.
+If no permission is given, the names must be privatized.

 -The parents of ___________ were identified.

 -Genetic connections to 3rd great grandparents were verified.